robenkleene/collections/cards/music-theory.md

 - **In music theory, what is the inversion of a 6th?** 3rd
 - **In music theory, what is the inversion of a 7th?** 2nd
 - **In music theory, what is an interval?** The distance in scale degrees between two notes
+- **In music theory, what is the frequency ratio of a perfect fifth? `3:2`
 - **In music theory, what is a diminished interval?** An interval that's a half-step smaller than a perfect interval
 - **In music theory, what is an augmented interval?** An interval that's a half-step larger than a perfect interval
 - **In music theory, what are the perfect intervals?** Unison, 4th, 5th, Octave